SongOnWater/KMSunflower_CP/README.md

 3. Calendar From Android converse to LocalDate.
 ## assets Vs resource
 Android sparates "assets" and "res" with defining "assets" as raw materal accessed by path and IO ,  "res" defined as values accessed by ID.
 Moko resource offers API used to access some of "res" as on Android.
 And  "compose.components.resources" offer API to access "assets".(But version 1.5.1  has a middle path issue ["compose-resources"](https://github.com/JetBrains/compose-multiplatform/issues/3637) on iOS).
-For "res", there are some magics:
+For "res", there are some tricks:
 1. Moko resource can only deal SVG, so we should convert Android drawables into SVG files.
 2. Actually we could use ChatGPT to convert some valuses defined in XML file into kotlin values, by telling ChatGPT the convert rules with converting example.
 Android code: